Pikciochain/T1Token/README.md

 # Pikcio - T1Token

 This project includes **Pikcio** toolkit to quickly write Pikcio compliant Tokens.

 ## Content

 This project contains a toolkit package, along with token examples and unit tests.

-### Understanding the project modules

-TO be written
+### The Toolkit

+The `pikciotok` package contains 3 main modules:
+- `base`: Contains core classes and functions related to standard token components (balance, allowance, transfers...).
+- `events`: Provides a way to register and fire events that can be propagated outside the execution context.
+- `context`: Loaded at runtime with environment variables, such as the address of the endpoint invoker.

+### The Examples
+The *examples* folder provides token use cases to help you get started and build your own token contract.

 ## Getting Started